 Prior to entering academic life, Rocco had a rich professional career onstage and in Hollywood.
 His voice can be heard on numerous commercials and over 500 films and television shows including L.A.
 Law, Hill Street Blues, THIRTYsomething, Raiders of the Lost Ark and The Gods Must Be Crazy.
 He was the co-host and assistant producer of the public television series, Healthward Bound: A Lifelong Journey, which won the prize for Best Series at the American Medical Association’s International Film Awards.

-With his wife Denise and friend Annie Fitzpatrick, he founded the company IWA Strategies LLC, whose client list includes Cincinnati Bell, Proctor and Gamble, clay street project and Xavier Leadership Center.
+With his wife, Denise, and friend Annie Fitzpatrick, he founded the company IWA Strategies LLC, whose client list includes Cincinnati Bell, Procter and Gamble, clay street project and the Xavier Leadership Center.
 Their company’s mission is to teach “how to influence by inspiring and recognizing the genius in others and creating practical applications.”
 This mission demonstrates how Rocco married an active professional life with an inspirational philosophy that recognized others’ potential.
 Revered for a generosity of spirit and graceful eloquence, he will be remembered as not only the “smartest man in the room,” but also the kindest.
 His thoughtfulness, artistry and caring contributed to the achievement of countless artists, teachers and professionals worldwide.
 Rocco was considered a “teacher’s teacher,” an “actor’s coach,” and a tireless ally to the many students and colleagues he served alongside and led in a career that spanned four decades.
 Beyond his exceptional professional skill, Rocco will probably best be remembered for his generosity of spirit and profoundly supportive nature.
 No student, colleague or acquaintance was ever turned away from his office without receiving Rocco’s full attention and support.

 Later in his life, Rocco became a crusader against Ehlers Danlos Syndrome (EDS), and his daughter Kendall’s lifelong battle with the debilitating disease.
 In lieu of flowers, a fund has been established in Kendall’s name; you can learn more by visiting www.posthope.org/rocco/journal/214305/how-to-give-back-to-rocco.